merely-useful/py-rse/index.md

 ## Installing the Software {#getting-started-install-software}

-In order to conduct our Zipf's Law analysis, we need to have the following software installed:
+In order to conduct our analysis we need to install the following software:

 1. A \gref{Bash shell}{shell}
 2. \gref{Git}{git} version control